ozdemircibaris/youtube-video-generator/README.md

 #thumbnail_title: Thumbnail Title Text
 #thumbnail_prompt: Detailed prompt for thumbnail generation with Stable Diffusion

+#images_scenario:
+- section: section_name1
+  prompt: Detailed prompt for section image generation
+  description: When to display this section image

+- section: section_name2
+  prompt: Another section image prompt
+  description: When to display this second section image

 #content: Main Content Title
 <speak>
 <prosody rate="95%" volume="loud">
 Your content text here.

-<mark name="section_start"/>This text will be marked with timing information.
+<mark name="section_name1_start"/>This text will be displayed with the first section image as background.
-You can use SSML tags for better pronunciation and timing.<mark name="section_end"/>
+You can use SSML tags for better pronunciation and timing.<mark name="section_name1_end"/>

+<mark name="section_name2_start"/>This text will be displayed with the second section image as background.<mark name="section_name2_end"/>
 </prosody>
 </speak>
 ```

+### Section Images

+The `#images_scenario` section defines background images for different parts of your video:

+- **section**: Name of the section (should match the marker names in SSML content)
+- **prompt**: The prompt for Azure Stable Diffusion to generate an appropriate image
+- **description**: Description of when the image should be displayed (for documentation)

+In your SSML content, use `<mark name="section_name_start"/>` and `<mark name="section_name_end"/>` tags to indicate where each section begins and ends.
+The system will display the corresponding section image during that portion of the video.

 ## Usage